elftvxq/react-native-crypto-price-tracker/README.md

-# Crypto Price Tracking Mini Project
+# Crypto Price Tracking Project

 This project is bootstrapped with [Expo](https://docs.expo.dev/) and [React Native](https://reactnative.dev/)